entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "The relative size of the dentary and splenial considers the general surface of these bones in lateral view.
 The three character-states form a morphocline.
-Character 110 is linked with character 133."
+Character 110 is linked with Character 133."

 > - The coding of *Qujingodus* is 0.